Agente Inmobiliario Colegiado API

 Key data, February 2026: Average sale price in Barcelona: 5,148 euros/m2 (+9.4% year-over-year).
 Average rent: 23.8 euros/m2.
 Gross yield: 5.6%.
 Barcelona has been a rent-controlled zone (“zona tensionada”) since June 2023, allowing income tax reductions of up to 90% on new rental contracts under certain conditions (Law 12/2023).

-Barcelona’s Market in February 2026
+Barcelona’s market in February 2026

 To make a sound decision between selling and renting, you need to understand both sides of the current market.
 In 2026, both sides show historically high numbers.